RD EXAMINATION - ELIGIBILITY REQUIREMENTS

 Option 4 - DPD ISPP

-- Completion of a bachelor’s degree* granted by a university accredited by a USDE recognized accrediting agency (or foreign equivalent).
+1. Completion of a minimum of a graduate degree granted by a university accredited by a USDE recognized accrediting agency (or foreign equivalent).

 Option 5 - Doctorate ISPP